-The menu system is decently easy to learn, but on the video side, there are some menu options where you just trail in really deep and it does take some time to learn and figure it out.
+The menu system is decently easy to learn, but on the video side, there are some menu options where you just trail in really deep and it does take some time to learn to figure it out.

 Once you do, it’s not too difficult to know where you need to get.

-Now, a couple quirks is if you want to adjust your ISO and your shutter and aperture, there’s a little switch that you have to flip up and down so you can either adjust your aperture and shutter speed or you have to flip a little switch first and then you can access ISO or your microphone input.
+Now, a couple of quirks is if you want to adjust ISO and your shutter and aperture, there’s a little switch that you have to flip up and down so you can either adjust aperture and shutter speed or you have to flip a little switch first and then you can access ISO or your microphone input.
 So that’s a little quirky, but you do get used to it.

-Now, if you want to adjust your microphone gain settings, you could do so, but all the dials are really clicking.
+Now, if you want to adjust microphone gain settings, you could do so, but all the dials are really clicking.

-So if you’re using a shock and Mike, that is going to kind of get in the way, you might hear those clicks while you’re switching those settings.
+So if you’re using a shock and Mike, that is going to kind of get in the way, you hear those clicks while you’re switching those settings.
 So be aware of that.

 It’s still quite audible that hiss.
-So if you’re gonna be using this for work and you want to use internal audio, you’re gonna have to be using post-production noise removal software, which is what I had to do with any article that I made with it.
+So if you’re gonna be using this for work and you want to use internal audio, you’re gonna have to be using post-production noise removal software, which is what I had to do with the article that I made with it.

-It’s not as sharp as Panasonic or Samsung or Canon, but you can’t use it to manual focus.
+It’s not sharp as Panasonic or Samsung or Canon, but you can’t use it to manual focus.
 So I like the way they did a couple of things, such as the levels.
 They don’t take a lot of the screen space, so you can still see if your horizon is level.
 And that’s a nice feature.

 You want to turn it on and off.
 It’s small but long.
 And that’s kind of where you have to use for exposing because you can’t change the metering and camera in the video mode, you’re locked out.
-So you’re definitely gonna have to use the the histogram to do your exposure.
+So you’re definitely gonna have to use the histogram to do your exposure.

-Olympus really advertised their two hundred thirty seven bitrate, but it’s usually about thirty five average, sometimes hitting fifty, etc. If this is just a bug or why this is.
-But you can definitely see compression artifacts inside the four K video.
+Olympus really advertised their 237 bitrates, but it’s usually about 35 average, sometimes hitting 50, etc. If this is just a bug or why this is.
+But you can definitely see compression artifacts inside 4K video.

 There is one flat mode which they call picture profile on and it’s not very flat.

 It’s kind of like in-between a flat profile and a regular profile.
-But this is the mode that I would suggest because the other modes, the colors are kind of weird and the auto white balance is too sensitive and not very accurate compared to the other cameras I’ve used.
+But this is the mode that I would suggest because in the other modes, the colors are kind of weird and auto white balance is too sensitive and not very accurate compared to the other cameras I’ve used.

-So definitely use that picture profile on, which doesn’t mean you’re gonna spend more time in post-production, adding, in contrast, saturation tweaking your colors, which is a shame because this is what I thought would be a nice run and gun camera, but it doesn’t seem like it’s turning out that way.
+So definitely use picture profile on, which doesn’t mean you’re gonna spend more time in post-production, adding, in contrast, saturation tweaking your colors, which is a shame because this is what I thought would be a nice run and gun camera, but it doesn’t seem like it’s turning out that way.

-It also isn’t great average or maybe a little bit below average.
+It isn’t great average or maybe a little bit below average.
 It’s not bad.
 And impressively, when you lift up the shadows, they’re quite clean compared to the competition.
 But the highlights just get cut off.